 Publication of the List has resulted in new opportunities for ILAB to engage with foreign governments to combat forced labor and child labor.
 It is also a valuable resource for researchers, advocacy organizations and companies wishing to carry out risk assessments and engage in due diligence on labor rights in their supply chains.

 The countries on the List span every region of the world.
 The most common agricultural goods listed are sugarcane, cotton, coffee, tobacco, cattle, rice, and fish.
 In the manufacturing sector, bricks, garments, textiles, footwear, carpets, and fireworks appear most frequently.
 In mined or quarried goods, gold, coal and diamonds are most common.

-ILAB released its initial TVPRA List in 2009, and updated it annually through 2014, following a set of procedural guidelines that were the product of an intensive public consultation process.
+ILAB published the initial TVPRA List in 2009 and updated it annually through 2014, following a set of procedural guidelines that were the product of an intensive public consultation process.
 ILAB now updates and publishes the List every other year, pursuant to changes in the law.

 On December 27, 2007, ILAB's Office of Child Labor, Forced Labor, and Human Trafficking published Procedural Guidelines for the development and maintenance of the List of Goods from countries produced by child labor or forced labor in violation of international standards.